Gion Matsuri (祇園祭)

 The History of Gion Matsuri

-Everything you’ll see in this festival is deeply based on the traditions that started thousands of years ago with little modifications made for the modern era.
+Everything you’ll see at this festival is deeply based on the traditions that started thousands of years ago with little modifications made for the modern era.

 One of the longstanding traditions of this festival is the selection of a local boy from a prestigious family to act as a sacred messenger to the gods.
 This role is called chigo or “sacred child.”
 There are actually multiple chigo that participate in the parade but this specific child is considered the most revered because he performs a sacred rope cutting during the main procession.